facebook-tag

-If you’ve recently run a credit check on yourself online and you had a good score, you may think you’re in with a good chance of getting a mortgage.
-But credit scores are not as straightforward as you may think.
+If you’ve recently run a credit check on yourself online and have a good score, you may think you’re in a good position to get a mortgage.
+But credit scores are not so straightforward.

 Make loan payments on time

 The key thing is to make sure you have met loan payments on time and ensure you haven’t missed any payments.
-While you can check your credit score to get a rough idea of where you stand, it’s only a guide and a bank will carry out their own credit search once you apply for a mortgage.
-‘A credit search will show the bank exactly what the client owes and their payment history so that they can see how the applicant has conducted their credit cards, personal loans and previous mortgages,’ says MBA’s Managing Director Monica Bradley.
+While you can check your credit score to get a rough idea of where you stand, it’s only a guide, and a bank will carry out its own credit search once you apply for a mortgage.
+‘A credit search will show the bank exactly what the client owes and their payment history so that they can see how the applicant has conducted their credit cards, personal loans and previous mortgages,’ says Monica.

 Your credit score can change